-- (a) Theory of Architecture A, Construction A, Structures A, Building Science A, Historical Research A, Interior Design A, Landscape Design A. - (b) Any Arts or Commerce subjects consistent with the rules for enrolment of the Faculty concerned. - (c) Any Humanities subjects consistent with the rules for enrolment of the Department of General Studies.
+- (b) Any Arts or Commerce subjects consistent with the rules for enrolment of the Faculty concerned. - (c) Any Humanities subjects consistent with the rules for enrolment of the Department of General Studies.

-Sixth year electives to a total minimum weekly time of four hours to be freely selected from the following:
+Sixth year electives to a total minimum weekly time of five hours to be freely selected from the following: